lmorchard/blog.decafbad.com/_posts/2008-07-03-getting-laconica-up-and-running.markdown

 ## Configure Laconica

-So far, I've found at least two config files that need tweakingâ€”namely `config.php` and `dataobject.ini`.
+So far, I've found at least two config files that need tweaking—namely `config.php` and `dataobject.ini`.

 The first thing I did to `config.php` was to add the following at around line 6 to account for my `extlib/` directory: